Odjeissi/aws-3tier-terraform/README.md

 ---

-## Terraform Module Overview
+## Terraform Modules

-The infrastructure is divided into reusable Terraform modules.
-The development environment in `environment/dev/main.tf` connects the modules together by passing outputs from one module into the inputs of another.
+The infrastructure is split into multiple Terraform modules.

+The `environment/dev/main.tf` file connects the modules together and passes values between them.

 ### Network Module

-The network module creates the AWS networking layer.
+The network module creates the main networking resources:

-It provides resources used by the rest of the architecture, including:

 - VPC
 - Public subnets
 - Private application subnets
 - Private database subnets
-- Internet connectivity
+- Internet Gateway
-- NAT networking
+- NAT Gateway
 - Route tables
 - Route table associations

-The subnet outputs are consumed by the ALB, ECS, and RDS modules.
+The subnet IDs are later used by the ALB, ECS, and RDS modules.

 ---

 ### Security Group Module

-The security group module creates separate security boundaries for infrastructure components.
+This module creates security groups for:

-Security groups are used for:

-- Application Load Balancer traffic
+- Application Load Balancer
-- ECS application traffic
+- ECS
-- Database traffic
+- RDS

-This creates a controlled traffic path between each layer of the application.
+The traffic flow is kept simple:

 ```text
 Internet